jacob-8/sveltefirets/packages/demo/src/routes/0-getting-started.md

 ```

 ### Option 2: Use Env Variables
-If using different firebase projects for different environments (e.g. dev vs. prod), first add the config object to a `.env` file in the same folder as `svelte.config.js` as a string:
+If using different firebase projects for different environments (e.g. dev vs. prod), add the config object for the project you use to develop with to a `.env` file in the same folder as `svelte.config.js` as a string:
 ```
 VITE_FIREBASE_CONFIG={"apiKey":"...","authDomain":"YOURPROJECTID.firebaseapp.com","databaseURL":"https://YOURPROJECTID.firebaseio.com","projectId":"YOURPROJECTID","storageBucket":"YOURPROJECTID.appspot.com","messagingSenderId":"...","appId":"...","measurementId":"..."}
 ```